alchen1218/docs/pages/doc/ts_explain.md

 Span details for each call include:

 * Application tags.
 These are the application, service, cluster, and shard, as selected by the trace query.
 * Other tags, including the trace ID.
-Expand the **Tags** section to see more information about the query itself and investigate further.
-You can see the query itself, the user, start time and end time, overall time of the call (execution, compiling and planning, or both), the points scanned, and so on.
+Expand the **Tags** section for the query parent call to see more information about the query itself and investigate further.
+For example, you can see information, such as:
+  * The query start time and end time
+  * The points scanned
+  * The CPU seconds the call takes
 * A clickable link to the corresponding Operation Dashboard that lets you examine the RED metrics associated with the call.

 For details about trace details and critical paths, see [Traces Browser](tracing_traces_browser.html).